Arsenal back on top as Man City held to draw in EPL

 None of Chelsea’s expensive January signings seem able to produce much of anything at the moment.
 Instead, set-piece specialist James Ward-Prowse scored the only goal at Stamford Bridge with a free kick just before the halftime break.

 The result comes on the heels of three straight league draws and a 1-0 loss to Borussia Dortmund in the Champions League for Potter’s side.
-To make matters worse, Azpilicueta needed lengthy treatment on the field after being hit in the face by an attempted overhead kick by Sékou Mara in the 74th minute.
+To make matters worse was Azpilicueta lengthy treatment after being hit in the face by an attempted overhead kick by Sekou Mara in the 74th minute.

 Azpilicueta was taken off on a stretcher wearing a neck brace and breathing from an oxygen mask after a 10-minute stoppage of play.